 Dana Perkiss (she/her) is a New York City based Content Writer with a BA in English: Writing and Journalism, who is also completing her NASM Personal Training certification.
 She is passionate about creating safe spaces for the LGBTQ+ community, connecting queer creators, and helping LGBTQ+ and BLM organizations.
-In her spare time, you can find Dana hiking, protesting, or probably playing Pokémon.
+In her spare time, you can find Dana hiking, working out, or probably playing Pokémon.

 Dequita Tate (she/her) is a Producer and Artist living in New York City, who was born and raised in Racine, WI.
 She currently produces creative content for Priorities USA, which is the largest Democratic Party super PAC.